Ek Phul…Do Mali

 Discard the fishy oil if you wish and heat some fresh oil.
 With hilsa however the mustard oil in which the fish is fried holds a special value for most Bengalis and we dare not throw it out.

 Heat oil now, for tempering.
 Temper with kalonji and green chilies and wait for the spices to pop.
-Add the fresh ginger paste.

-Lower the heat and the yogurt-mustard sauce
+Lower the heat and the yogurt-mustard sauce.

-Add salt and let it simmer for a couple of minutes and add water(about 1 cup)
+Add salt and let it simmer for a couple of minutes.
+Add the fish pieces.

-Add the fish pieces and let the gravy simmer and reduce to desired consistency
+Then add water(about 1 cup) and let the gravy simmer and reduce to desired consistency

 Cook till you get a gravy of the right thickness, not watery mind you, add a little mustard oil on top and serve with white rice